nathanielwasson/Concordanator/README.md

 Now you should have a working netbeans project.
 Git actions will need to be made from the repo dir.

+### Building from the command line with javac
+1. `cd` into the root dir of the project.
+2. execute java -cp build Main
+3. that's it.

 #### General Todo:
 1. Document all the things.